xoxor4d/iw3xo-radiant/README.md

 - extend functionalities across the board

 ### New features not found within the original cod4 radiant:
-- play, edit and export effects right from within radiant (makes effectsEd _almost_ obsolete)
+- play, edit and export effects as createFx files right from within radiant (makes effectsEd _almost_ obsolete)
 - switch / scale / place the individual windows however you want
 - preview xmodels and drag them directly into the scene using the model previewer
 - custom lighting shader with normal-mapping, specular highlights, reflections and fog